Complex Band Structure and Bound States in the Continuum: A Unified Theoretical Framework: Methods

-The matrix $S$ should be unitary if energy flux is conserved, implying that $S$ typically does not have poles on the real-$\omega$ axis.
-However, it can have poles in the complex plane, which can be determined numerically.
+The matrix $S$ is unitary if energy flux is conserved, implying that it does not possess poles on the real-$\omega$ axis.
+However, poles may exist in the complex plane and can be determined numerically.